 - ensure he/she can open and close his/her lunchbox, and un wrap food independently

-- make sure he/she can recognize his/her name
+- make sure he/she can recognise his/her name